-On April 20, 2021, as the result of the completion of the public offering, the Company repaid \$56,022 in aggregate outstanding indebtedness under its then existing Revolving Credit, Term Loan and Security Agreement, dated as of March 31, 2017, as amended, including accrued interest, using the net proceeds of its recent underwritten public offering and available cash.
+On April 20, 2021, as the result of the completion of the public offering, the Company repaid \$56,022 in aggregate outstanding indebtedness under the Former Credit Agreement, including accrued interest, using the net proceeds of its underwritten public offering and available cash.
 The repaid debt was originally obtained from investors led by MGG Investment Group LP ("MGG") on April 21, 2017 and had a maturity date of June 30, 2023.
-The MGG debt was comprised of a revolving credit facility with a principal balance on the date of repayment of approximately \$11,828, which was subject to an annual interest rate comprised of the greater of the London Interbank Offering Rate ("LIBOR") or 1%, plus a 10% margin (approximately 11% per annum), and a term loan with a principal balance on the date of repayment of LIBOR or 1% plus a 10% margin.
-The term loan annual payment-in-kind ("PIK") interest rate of 5% in addition to its cash interest rate, which was being added to the term loan principal balance (cash and PIK interest rate combined of approximately 16% per annum).
+The MGG debt was comprised of a revolving credit facility with a principal balance on the date of repayment of approximately \$11,828, which was subject to an annual interest rate comprised of the London Interbank Offering Rate ("LIBOR") or 1%, plus a 10% margin (approximately 11% per annum), and a term loan with a principal balance on the date of repayment of approximately \$43,735, which was subject to an annual interest rate of the greater of the greater of LIBOR or 1% plus a 10% margin.
+The term loan also had an annual payment-in-kind ("PIK") interest rate of 5% in addition to its cash interest rate, which was being added to the term loan principal balance (cash and PIK interest rate combined of approximately 16% per annum).
 Accrued interest of approximately \$459 was paid in connection with the principal repayments.
 The Company took a one-time charge of \$4,004 which represents unamortized debt issue costs associated with its Former Credit Agreement.